 “How long, little one?
 How long did you suffer?
 Was it truly a hundred years?”

 Aeris shook her head and blinked a few times, his low voice breaking the spell.
 “The time is so lost, master.
-It’s the only life I knew.
-The only life I can remember.
+It’s the only life I know.
+The only one I remember.
 There is…another, thinner than mist, but I can almost see the strands.”
 She stretched forth a hand as if they strummed before, dissipating like dust-wrought webs.

 He spread his fingers along her cheek, closing emerald eyes.
 “I lived in that ‘mist time,’ too, little one.
 It was two hundred years ago.
 That age is now dust, though what did occur can never be forgotten.”
 Behind sealed lids, Sephiroth bowed his head to the haunt of her hollowed eyes.

 “Go on, little one.”
-Sephiroth assured, unveiling eye still burdened with shadow.
+Sephiroth assured, unveiling eyes burdened with shadow.

 She bit her lip and pulled closer to him, and the general would deny her no comfort.
 He’d donned another leather greatcoat with buttons instead of straps.
 No armor was needed, not in this place, and beneath was a white, button shirt.
 The top ones were parted, revealing warm skin as white as the fabric beside.
 A lock of silk hair had tumbled that way, silver against sea-foam pale.

-I’m not being raped.
+I’m not being used.
 I’m being held.
 He’s holding me in his arms.
-I’m not being raped… He’s stroking my face with the back of his great hand.
+I’m not being used… He’s stroking my face with the back of his hand.
 He’s…being gentle.
 Can a master be gentle?
-Why isn’t he raping me?
+Why isn’t he using me?

-“I would just stay inside myself, master, stay inside all the time.
+“I would just stay inside myself, master, all of the time.
 Over and over inside my head, I’d remind myself who I was, b-but things slipped away, my old memories, they turned into flickering mist.
-I know it’s still there, but it’s so hard to see…”
+I know it’s still there, but it’s so hard to see.”

 “They were cowards, Aeris.”
 His voice carried death, but the wrath within quelled for her.
 Sephiroth made sure the coat fully enclosed, but she was so little this was no hard task.

-“I’d try to remember all that I’d been, but the mist and pain swallowed that, too.
+“I’d try to remember all that I’d been, but the mist and pain swallowed it.
 But I had my name.
 I-I had it, master, and they couldn’t take that away.
 You were the first, g-glorious master.
 You gave it back to me.”

 “No, little flower…” He stroked her frail fingers.
 “It was always and ever yours.
 You were the one who refused to forget.”